 Kuwait: A Desert on Fire

 In the early 1990s, Kuwait hit news reports around the world for the war that different nations fought within its boundaries.
 In the years following that event, Kuwait and the effects of its war on citizens have inspired countless works of art around the world.
 They have inspired movies, songs, and paintings.
 Sebastiao Salgado came up with a stunning series known as Kuwait: A Desert of Fire.

 What is it?

-As shown above, Kuwait is a reflection of the devastating effect of war on the Middle East country.
+As shown above, Kuwait reflects the devastating effect of war on the Middle East country.
 Kuwait is not just one picture or image.
 Instead, it’s a series of different images.
 Through it, the world gets to see the damage the war caused in Kuwait.
 More specifically, it shows the Kuwaiti oil fields going up in smoke.
 The images are quite haunting.
 They are bound to force you to take notice and ask yourself tons of questions too.

 Furthermore, the 1991 Kuwaiti War ravaged the country’s landscapes.
 It shows the following: